 When I try to launch Scripture App Builder, I get the message “Could not find the main class… Program will exit”.

 This might be because your computer is running an older version of the Java Runtime Environment (JRE).
-Scripture App Builder requires at least Java 7.
-Java 6 and earlier versions are no longer being supported, so it is a good idea to upgrade your Java installation for security reasons.
+Scripture App Builder requires at least Java 8.
+Earlier versions of Java are no longer being supported, so it is a good idea to upgrade your Java installation for security reasons.

 You can find the download here: https://www.java.com/en/download